Week 1 inactives: Who's in and who's out?

 Impact: With Long and Kupp going on IR, TE Tyler Higbee is likely locked in as the Rams' most-targeted receiver in Week 1.

-Impact: Nothing much to see here from a fantasy perspective either way, but this injury does as least put rookie Tre Tucker into the WR mix for Week 1.
+Impact: Nothing much to see here from a fantasy perspective.
+Rookie WR Tre Tucker is a healthy inactive.

-Impact: We expect him to sit due to his knee issue and not be there for QB Mac Jones in Week 1.
+Impact: He will sit due to his knee issue and not be there for QB Mac Jones in Week 1.
 Kendrick Bourne and JuJu Smith-Schuster will have to step up.

-Impact: Dealing with an illness, expect Stevenson to play.
-However, don't be stunned if Ezekiel Elliott ends up getting more carries in this one.
+Impact: Stevenson, who had been dealing with an illness, will play.
+However, don't be stunned if Ezekiel Elliott ends up getting as many or even more carries in this one.

 Sunday night game